 If you’re suffering with nausea and vomiting of pregnancy, you’re not alone.
 Most women experience it to some degree during their first trimester.
-For some relief, try one of these:
+But don’t let the term “morning sickness” deceive you, either.
+I think it’s one of the most commonly believed lies that we’re told during pregnancy.

 9 Tips for Dealing with Morning Sickness